-- 1 A zone primarily for short-term tourist accommodation and associated facilities. - A zone accommodating a range of short-term tourist accommodation predominantly in the form of caravan and camping sites, cabins, and transportable dwellings surrounded by open landscaped areas. - 3 Development that is designed to enhance the natural features of the local environment, including visual amenity, landforms, fauna and flora.
+- 1 A range of low to medium scale tourist accommodation developments, predominantly in the form of caravan park sites, cabins, camping sites and moveable dwellings surrounded by open landscaped areas. - 2 Dwellings designed and constructed to be moved from one position to another and not permanently attached to land that provide affordable housing opportunities in a landscaped village setting. - 3 Development that is designed to enhance the natural features of the local environment, including visual amenity, landforms, fauna and flora. - 4 Development that contributes to the desired character of the zone.